MajesticTwelve12/prootdebiantermux/README.md

-# prootdebiantermux Proot Debian Installation Script - Work In Progress.
+# Proot Debian Installation Script - Work In Progress.
 DO NOT USE

 This script is based off of DroidMaster's proot installation guide, but in a script. https://github.com/LinuxDroidMaster/Termux-Desktops/blob/main/Documentation/proot/debian_proot.md